vitek-karas/runtimelab/src/docs/runtime-metadata.md

 - for tuples, there is a Swift library routine, `swift_getTupleTypeMetadata`
 - for closures, there is a Swift library routine, `swift_getFunctionTypeMetadata`
 - for existential containers, there is a Swift library routine, `swift_getExistentialTypeMetadata`
+- for types with generics, there is a Swift library routine, `swift_getGenericMetadata` and `swift_getOpaqueTypeMetadata`

 For the TypeMetadata -> Type half, this is a little more problematic.
 For nominal types, we can using the type name for looking up the matching C# type in a runtime type database, but it is entirely possible to encounter types that have no exposure in C# through binding.
 Under those circumstances, we may just be stuck with an approximation.
 This means that if we're presented with a class type that we've not seen, we would have to report it as either a proxy type if it's presented as implementing a particular protocol or as a broad placeholder with no real bindings to the original type.
 Under these circumstances, since the type mapping is no longer 1 to 1, these fallback cases should never go in the main cache, but could/should live in a secondary cache.